c-omma/commas-icons-for-vsicons/instructions.md

     $ mkdir vsicons-custom-icons
     ```
 2. create your icons! ;)
-3. insert your icons, **correctly named** in the repository you created.
+3. insert your icons, **correctly named** in your created repository.

 ### How to name your files